klepas/fuckyouimaplatypus-site/index.md

 : Hot showers with power points
 : Flushing toilets
 : Drinking water
-: Kitchen with power points
+: Kitchen with fridge, stove, sink, power points
 : BBQ facilities: both wood and electric BBQ (you can purchase firewood from the campground office) : Pre-built fire pits